kubernetes/website/content/en/docs/contribute/new-content/new-features.md

 Do your best to describe your feature and how to use it.
 If you need help structuring your documentation, ask in the `#sig-docs` slack channel.

 When you complete your content, the documentation person assigned to your feature reviews it.
+To ensure technical accuracy, the content may also require a technical review from corresponding SIG(s).
 Use their suggestions to get the content to a release ready state.

 If your feature needs documentation and the first draft content is not received, the feature may be removed from the milestone.